syncfusion-content/maui-docs/MAUI/Radio-Button/Visual-Customization.md

 {% endhighlight %}
 {% endtabs %}
-## EnabledAnimation
+## Enable animation

-The `EnabledAnimation` property is used to enable or disable the animation for the [`RadioButton`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfRadioButton.html) control.
+The `EnabledAnimation` property is used to enable or disable the animation for the [.NET MAUI RadioButton](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfRadioButton.html) control.
 By default, this property is set to `true`, which means animations are enabled.

 {% tabs %}
 {% highlight xaml %}